ingeniouspartners/ingeniouspartners.github.io/index.md

 <p>I'd like to work on my communication, asking the right questions and being able to explain my own ideas clearly.</p>

 <p>My background is basically 4 years of programming, but most of that experience doesn't apply here.
 What does apply though is that if I don't know something, I'm generally good at figuring it out.
 I'm also detail-oriented, so I can be a second pair of eyes if something's not working.</p>

-<p>My time constraints are fairly lax, I can work in the morning 3 times a week, or in the afternoon, but for the best results, I'm free in the evenings and weekends, and I plan to work at those times.</p>

 </div>